 What Else Will I See at Liberty Science Center?

 There's literally too much to name.
 You can check out their entire list of live shows, films, and exhibitions here.
 Each floor holds different experiences.
-The Jersey Momma's Boy (and most of the kids there) was fascinated by the giant sneezing nose in the Infection Connection.
+The Jersey Momma's Boy (and most of the kids there) was fascinated by the giant sneezing nose in the Contagion Station.

 Energy Quest has some fun ways to create power, like water, solar and wind.
 You can pedal a bicycle to create power, or race cars with solar energy.